Saban's Adventures of Oliver Twist

 Saban's Adventures of Oliver Twist (Les Nouvelles Aventures d'Oliver Twist, lit.
-"The New Adventures of Oliver Twist", also known as Oliver Twist) is an animated series created by Saban Entertainment.
-The series first aired in the United States from 1 February 1996 to 12 February 1997 through Saban's syndicated "Saban Kids Network" strand, totaling 52 episodes.
-The series began airing in France on TF1 on September 1, 1997.
+"The New Adventures of Oliver Twist", also known as Oliver Twist) is a children's animated series created by Saban Entertainment.
+The series first aired in the United States from 1 February 1996 to 12 February 1997 through the company's syndicated "The Saban Network for Kids!" strand, totaling 52 episodes.
+The series began airing in France on TF1 on September 1, 1997, and on Fox Kids (starting with Fox Kids Netherlands and Fox Kids UK feeds later expanded airs on other feeds) on internationally.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Loosely based on the 1838 novel Oliver Twist by Charles Dickens, the series features anthropomorphic animals and occasionally humans.